 Even celebrities have jumped on the keto bandwagon.
 From Kelly Ripa to Kourtney Kardashian, Hollywood stars gush about its body-transforming effects.
 Halle Berry is also a keto enthusiast, and she says the secret is training your body to burn fat by not feeding it any sugar.

 Many people do see success in just a short period of time (like in the “28-Day Keto Challenge“), but without a road map it can be difficult navigating the challenges that the keto diet presents.
+Learn more about the challenge here.

 Though this diet plan seems new, it’s been around for nearly 100 years.
 It started as a natural way to treat epilepsy but fell out of favor soon after its discovery.
 According to Alix Turoff, R.D., new anti-seizure drugs were an easier and more effective way to treat the condition.